Cigarette smoking

 How is it treated?

 Treatment approaches include hypnosis, acupuncture, aversive conditioning, psychotherapy, medications, and tobacco substitutes, to name a few.
-None are exceptionally effective.
-A few broad principles are generally agreed upon.

 Studies have shown that the transdermal (skin) patches appear to be an effective aid, at least in the short-term.
 Recent research with antidepressants has been promising, but, at this time, there are no quick or easy fixes for this addiction.